iframe-resizer/docs/src/content/docs/performance.md

 next: Parent Page API
 ---

-On most pages _ifrane-resizer_ is able to detect changes in the iframe, recalculate the page size and adjust the iframe in sub nanosecond time.
-This page details a couple of situations that can impact performace and how to mitigate them.
+On most pages _iframe-resizer_ is able to detect changes in the iframe, recalculate the page size and adjust the iframe in sub nanosecond time.
+This page details a couple of situations that can impact performance and how to mitigate them.

 ## Overflowing the body element